Google Nest Audio Review

 Who is this speaker made for?
 If it is for people who want a handsome smart speaker they can talk to and control the home with, and always hear the voice clearly, then Nest Mini fulfills all this.

 If, on the other hand, it is for people who place greater demands on sound quality when they listen to music, then Nest Audio does not meet.
-It is far too anonymous and boring, and it can not be driven particularly high until the bass almost disappears completely.
+It is far too anonymous and boring, and it can not be driven particularly loud before the bass almost disappears completely.

 To put it a bit in perspective, the Sonos One sounds infinitely better.
 More details at the top, far better dynamics and a fuller bass.
 Sure, it’s also more expensive, but I would much rather have one of it than two of Google Nest Audio.